marceluxvk/vagrant-k8s-ha/README.md

 ## Usage ##

-Firt of all you have to clone this repository and install the vagrant and the virtual box.
+Firt of all, you have to clone this repository and install the vagrant and virtual box.

 ### Basic Vagrant Commands ###

+Some tips about vagrant.
+To find out more visit [here](https://www.vagrantup.com/docs/cli/)

 Initialize instances:
 ```shell